-I’m a climate scientist studying the atmospheric phenomena which drive rainfall variability, based at the National Centre for Atmospheric Science and the University of Reading, UK.
+I study atmospheric circulation, storms and extreme rainfall, based at the National Centre for Atmospheric Science and the University of Reading, U.K.